top of page

 • Promoting effort, practice, hard work, persistence, and self-confidence

-"SMART" is an acronym that leads your students through a step-by-step process of creating achievable goals.
-Your students will become discouraged if a goal is too involved or unrealistic.
 SMART goals break down the goal-setting process into easy, manageable pieces that provide a scaffold to success!
-This poster is part of a free SMART Goal Setting Kit and is a perfect resource to start creating SMART goals for students.
+Grab this poster (part of a free SMART Goal Setting Kit) which is a perfect resource to introduce SMART goals for students.
+Be sure to walk through examples of student SMART goals so they clearly understand what is needed to set themselves up for success!

 S - Specific